linroger/FinanceCompendium/VII. Corporate Finance/Valuation/Analytical Corporate Valuation/Part III - Company Valuation/Chapter 08 - Equity Valuation.md

 P _ {0} = \frac {E P S (1 + g _ {n}) P R}{K _ {E} - g _ {n}}
 $$

 Note that the Net Profit Margin of the company can be defined as the ratio between the Earnings and Sales.
-Therefore, the Net Profit Margin per Share (NPMS) is equal to Earnings per Share (EPS) and Sales  $(S)$ .
+Therefore, the Net Profit Margin per Share (NPMS) is equal to Earnings per Share (EPS) and Sales $(S)$.
 On the basis of this relationship, it is possible to define Earnings per Share as follows:

-# 8.4 Multiples on Equity Value

 $$
 N P M S = \frac {E P S}{S} \rightarrow E P S = N P M S \cdot S